How motion design can help retain a users attention and why it should be more widely used.

-The use of motion design in your website can improve the user experience and retain the users attention.
+The use of motion design on your website can improve the user experience and retain the user's attention.
 We can separate the use of motion into two main groups.

 1) Motion Design as a static image substitute.

 Created using software such as Photoshop, Adobe After Effects, Adobe Premiere

 This could be 20 seconds of video that explains a concept much more effectively to the mass audience, than several paragraphs of body copy or a static image.
 Of course, not everyone will make it to the end of your video, but you have a chance to create an atmosphere for your brand and leave a lasting impression.
 As well as the vast difference in favour of socially sharing videos over any other medium.

 So, motion graphic, cinemagraph, explainer video, animated infographic—whatever the name, these short, animated videos are frequently found on landing pages and on social campaigns, boosting user engagement, and increasing conversions.
 A quick Google search reveals the Internet is rammed with data supporting the value of video — how it increases engagement, boosts conversions, and drives social and search traffic.
 So much has already been said on this need for video, but here’s a look at the why.

 So why do users connect with video?
 Why do motion graphics, more than most other digital content, work so well?